sfreire/njs2rpm/README.md

 NJS2RPM - convert NodeJS modules to RPM packages (by Sergio Freire)

+A simple Bash script to build RPMs of any available NodeJS module, any version.
+It fetches the source from NPM Registry and builds the RPM.
+Simple, isn't it?

+No more NodeJS modules installed ad-hoc using "npm".

 ## Features
 - supports RHEL6 and RHEL5/Centos5 (yes, RHEL5!) - runs and build RPM packages on these systems
-- simple creation of RPM obtaining sources directly from [NPM Registry](npmjs.org), of any package and version available
+- simple creation of RPM obtaining sources directly from [NPM Registry](npmjs.org), of any package and version available!
 - does not require Perl, Python, Ruby and a bulk of dependencies in order to run!
 It's made in shell script: "BASH" to the rescue!
-- supports packaging guidelines used in Fedora/EPEL (and upcoming RedHat versions) for building clean ("single") packages
+- supports [NodeJS packaging guidelines used in Fedora/EPEL](https://fedoraproject.org/wiki/Packaging:Node.js) (and upcoming RedHat versions) for building clean ("single") packages
 - supports the creation of "bundle" packages with all dependencies pre-bundled, overcoming the "limitation" of some modules with dependency problems!
 - supports RPM (or .spec) creation based on template files in order to customized the generated RPM